Çankaya District

-The population of the central province is close to 1 million in 2016.

 History

 Until the founding of the Republic of Turkey in 1923, Çankaya was a hillside of orchards and gardens to the south of the city, which had grown up in time, surrounding the Ankara Castle (Kale) on the opposite hill.
 Everything changed in the 1920s when Mustafa Kemal Atatürk came to stay in one of the garden houses.
 Atatürk selected Ankara as capital of the new republic and in the 1920s and 30s the city quickly grew, especially in the direction of Çankaya.
 In 1934 the writer Yakup Kadri Karaosmanoğlu described the area as "a wooden bridge, a dirt road, and when you come round the hill you see a hillside, green in gentle contours.
 That's Çankaya." Çankaya eventually developed into one of the largest central districts of Ankara in later years.